great-expectations/great_expectations/docs/how_to_guides/configuring_datasources/how_to_configure_a_snowflake_datasource.rst

 Steps
 -----

-To add a Snowflake datasource, do this:
+To add a Snowflake datasource, for all authentication mechanisms:

 #. **Install the required modules**